jar398/cldiff/doc/user-guide.md

 ### Diff

 The output is an abridged version of the merged hierarchy in a human readable CSV form.
+See above.

 Subtrees that are identical between the low and high priority checklists are elided in order to focus attention where there is taxonomic action.
-This can result in a substantially smaller file.
+This can result in a file that is substantially smaller than one covering the entire merged hierarchy would be.

 ### Alignment

-The output is simply the articulations of the alignment, with reversals removed (there is no reason to have both x = y and y = x).
+The output is simply the articulations of the alignment, with reversals left out (there is no reason to have both x = y and y = x).

 [2020-08-04 TBD: Also need to render the two checklists in Euler/X taxonomy format.]